karenbtlai/xaml-design-md/README.md

 # Progress Ring Control

 <!-- Brief summary of feature proposal -->
-Update Progress Ring to follow Win 10 Design Guide; add `Determinate`, `Error`, and `Paused` states so that it is parallel to Progress Bar.
+Update Progress Ring to follow Win 10 Design Guide; add `Determinate`, `Error`, and `Paused` states so that it aligns with Progress Bar.

 <!-- If the feature proposal is an update, provide before / after images -->
 **Before** | **After**